Supporting a Loved One Through a Serious Diagnosis

 As common as caregiving may be, when a loved one receives a serious diagnosis, the path forward may still feel like navigating uncharted territory.
 Whether you have been designated as your loved one’s primary caregiver or are simply trying to be a supportive friend, knowing the right words to say and actions to take can be difficult.

-“At UT Health Austin, social workers guide patients and their loved ones through the social and emotional challenges that accompany their health journey,” says Jillian Bissar, MSSW, LCSW-S, a licensed clinical social worker in UT Health Austin’s Livestrong Cancer Institutes and a member of UT Health Austin’s Integrated Behavioral Health care team.
+“At UT Health Austin, health social workers guide patients and their loved ones through the social and emotional challenges that accompany their health journey,” says Jillian Bissar, MSSW, LCSW-S, a licensed clinical social worker in UT Health Austin’s Livestrong Cancer Institutes and a member of UT Health Austin’s Health Social Work care team.
 “We recognize that family members and friends can make a significant difference in the health outcomes of their loved ones who are navigating a serious illness.”

 Learn more about the role of a clinical social worker.